What Is Lean Manufacturing and Do You Need It?

-Lean manufacturing in 2021, as with most digital initiatives, is about continually improving your processes, rather than treating it as a one-off solution.
+Lean manufacturing today, as with most digital initiatives, is about continually improving your processes, rather than treating it as a one-off solution.

 This means that once the technology is in place, like a new ERP system, it should be used to consistently look for issues in product quality and waste, helping the business remove factors—often previously unknown—that are slowing processes.